dpark93/Z-Prefix---CRUD-Project/README.md

     Register Page:
         1) You can choose to make your own account.
 This apps authentication is based on firebase and is stored in the firebase database.

-        2) You must provide Email, Password, Password Retype, and Username.
-Your First Name and Last Name is optional although if you don't provide it it won't show up on main page
+        2) You must provide Email, Password, Password Retype, and Username, first name and last name.
+Your password must be longer than 6 characters.

         3) Once you Click register you'll be redirected to the Login Page to try out your new account!